Backpacking Bali is a budget travellers dream. When was the last time you went to a restaurant, and the entire meal cost you R 20?

 The best time to visit Bali on a budget is to plan your trip for the low season (November to March).
 The rains keep most travellers away, meaning you won’t have a hard time finding excellent deals on accommodation or flights.

 While the weather won’t be perfect, the tropical downpours are short and won’t ruin your entire day.
 If you’re staying around Kuta Beach or Seminyak, you’ll have far less rain than the central mountain areas like Ubud.

 The dry season in Bali lasts from April to October.
 It’s the busiest period for the island, and you’ll need to plan your trip to Bali well in advance to save money on flights and hotel bookings.

 But if you don’t mind the price hike or the influx of other travellers, the weather is perfect for outdoor activities and the visibility for scuba diving is at its best!

 The best thing about travelling to Bali on a budget?
 What you usually spend on hostels in other countries can get you a room in a 3-star hotel or even a private villa!

 In Bali, you can stay in a beautiful guest house with a private room for only R 220!
-Plus, most places throw in a free breakfast and an airport pick-up.
+Plus, most Bali hotels throw in a free breakfast and an airport pick-up.

 If you’re travelling in a large group, booking out a villa is one of the best ways to get a taste of luxury without breaking the bank.
 Don’t believe me?
-You can rent out an entire three bedroom villa for just R 600 a night!
+There are three bedroom Bali villas that you rent for as little as R 600 a night!
 That’s either R 200 per person or R 100 if there are three couples.